Home Page

 Morning Teaching Sessions

 This session starts promptly at 08:50am.
-Lesson timings vary from class to class but are generally based around literacy and numeracy.
-In Maths lessons the youngest of our children will be developing confidence and fluency with whole numbers, counting and place value as well as shapes and measures.
-As children progress work will include the four number operations as well developing the ability to solve a range of problems.
+Lesson timings vary from class to class but are generally based around English and mathematics.
+In maths lessons the youngest of our children will be developing confidence and fluency with whole numbers, counting and place value as well as shapes and measures.
+As children progress, work will include the four number operations as well developing the ability to solve a range of problems.

 Early reading is taught through the Floppy Phonics programme in EYFS and Key Stage 1; together with a range of activities and experiences aimed at developing understanding and nurturing a love of books and reading.
 As pupils progress in their decoding skills, there is more emphasis on independent language comprehension and analysis of different writing styles.